Emmanuel-Naive/MATD3/README.md

   os, math, random: Python built-in package

 ## Known issues:
-  1. These codes sometimes could only work on 1 core of CPU:
+  1. These codes sometimes could only work on 1 core of CPU, but I am not sure that parallel processing could be used in deep reinforcement learning because data in each episode can not be processed individually.
+However, data for each vessel can be processed individually.
       Here are some tests on different computer:
       Computer 1(CPU: Inter i5-6300HQ; GPU: NVIDIA GTX965m): work on all cores
       Computer 2(CPU: Inter Xeon 5218): work on most cores